-My lifelong goal as been to contribute to the betterment of society.
+My lifelong goal has been to contribute to the betterment of society.
 I wasn’t sure how to channel my love of science, math, and fine art into a career path, then I learned about engineering and the inspiring work being done around me.
-I am excited to show you what I can contribute to your company.

 My degree is in interdisciplinary studies because I was interested in developing a unique and diverse range of skills in a variety of content areas.
 I independently assembled classes from many degree fields including biotechnology, physics, and multimedia design to gain an understanding of how these disciplines are connected.
 Throughout my coursework, I completed a variety of complicated projects that used skills valuable in an engineering test setting.
 I welded together an eight inch sphere, built a one person boat, conducted and ran tests in a laboratory setting, wrote technical reports on results from lab experiments, and worked with groups of colleagues.
 Through these experiences, I have learned to delegate and be delegated to.
 I have learned that communication and cooperation are necessary when working with peers.